TylerK07/YM3812-Module/README.md

 ### <a href='https://www.thingsmadesimple.com/2023/01/21/ym3812-part-3-behind-the-code/'>YM3812 Part 3: Behind the Code</a>
 Walks through the implementation of the YM3812 class used in Part 2 and describes how each of the register manipulation functions work.

+### <a href='https://www.thingsmadesimple.com/2023/02/11/ym3812-part-4-midi-journey/'>YM3812 Part 4: MIDI Journey</a>
+Adds a MIDI input to our schematic, and discusses how to translate MIDI note numbers into frequencies the YM3812 understands

+### <a href='https://www.thingsmadesimple.com/2023/03/05/ym3812-part-5-midi-polyphony/'>YM3812 Part 5: MIDI Polyphony</a>
+Adds Polyphony to our breadboard module, walking through a couple of algorithms in the process.

 <hr/>

 ## Articles Coming Soon

-### YM3812 Part 4: MIDI Control
-Adds a MIDI input to our schematic, and discusses how to translate MIDI note numbers into frequencies the YM3812 understands

-### YM3812 Part 5: MIDI Poliphony
-Adds poliphony to the module, automatically choosing the best channel on the YM3812 to use.

 ### YM3812 Part 6: Instrument Support
 Revise the YM3812 class implementation to support more generic instrument definition